Breastfeeding Moms and Covid – How to react to any signs of infection

 Breastfeeding moms and COVID – vaccines

 The short answer is yes, breastfeeding moms can take this vaccine.
-In fact, they are encouraged to get it because it protects them from illness and death from the disease.
+They are encouraged to get it because it protects them from illness and death from the disease.

-First things first: the CDC recommends that pregnant women and people with weakened immune systems should avoid getting the covid vaccine, because they could be at risk of developing complications from it.
+First things first: the CDC recommends that pregnant women and people with weakened immune systems avoid the COVID-19 vaccine because they could be at risk of developing complications.
 But if you’re not in that category, then go ahead and get vaccinated!
 The good news is that there’s zero chance of transmitting the virus to your baby while breastfeeding.
-That means that your newborns are safe to breastfeed even if they don’t get their own doses of the vaccine until after their first birthday (which is when they’re most vulnerable).
+That means newborns are safe to breastfeed even if they don’t get their vaccine doses until after their first birthday (when they’re most vulnerable).

 COVID – vaccines yes or no

-So if you’re looking for another reason to get vaccinated against covid, consider this: by protecting yourself from contracting the virus, you’ll also protect your family from being exposed to its potentially harmful effects through contact with others who have it—even if those others have no symptoms yet themselves!
+So, if you’re looking for another reason to get vaccinated against COVID-19, consider this: By protecting yourself from contracting the virus, you’ll also protect your family from being exposed to its potentially harmful effects through contact with others who have it—even if those others have no symptoms yet themselves!
 And in turn, by protecting them from exposure through contact with someone else who has it before symptoms develop, you can help prevent the spread of the disease.

-COVID can be passed from mother to child through breast milk.
-If you are pregnant or breastfeeding, it is important to contact your healthcare provider before receiving any vaccinations.
-If you plan on becoming pregnant within four weeks after vaccination, talk with your doctor about the risks and benefits of being vaccinated.
+COVID-19 can be passed from mother to child through breast milk.
+If you are pregnant or breastfeeding, contacting your healthcare provider before receiving any vaccinations is essential.
+If you plan on becoming pregnant within four weeks after vaccination, talk with your doctor about the risks and benefits of vaccination.

 Breastfeeding moms and COVID